 When Milou and I first got to Trento, we dropped our things off and went to the hotel restaurant for lunch!
 We naturally got pasta haha.
 It’s another finer dining place, and I got the ravioli while she got the spaghetti.
 Also, the hotel has breakfast which is awesome.
 There’s a huge spread with American options like scrambled eggs and pastries galore.

-Can’t go to Italy and not get gelato!
-Not only is it classic, it always seems to be quite cheap!
-My favorite spot was in Piazza del Duomo, and I wound up going there twice!
+Can’t go to Italy and not get gelato.
+My favorite spot was in Piazza del Duomo, and I wound up going there twice.
 Heck, we even saw one open at like 2am on our way to the bar!

 Pizza place next to Gatto Gordo

-I think that’s about it!
-Traverse was SUCH a fun conference, and Trento was beautiful!
-I already know I want to return and see more of the Dolomites in the future!
+I think that’s about it on my tips for planning your own visit to Trento, Italy!
+I already know I want to return and see more of the Dolomites in the future.